Domestic Work Minimum Wage Switzerland 2026: Employer Guide

 | Jura (JU) | CHF 21.40/h | Cantonal minimum wage |

-In Geneva, the Tripartite Cantonal Commission audits private households on a sampling basis.
-Employers paying below the cantonal rate face back-payments and fines.
-More details in the Geneva Minimum Wage guide.
+In Geneva, the Tripartite Cantonal Commission audits private households on a sample basis.
+Households paying below the cantonal rate face back-payments and fines.
+We go into the detail in the Geneva Minimum Wage guide.

 Your Obligations as a Private Household Employer

-As soon as you regularly employ someone, you become an employer under Swiss social insurance law.
-Five obligations are non-negotiable.
+The moment you employ someone regularly, you become an employer under Swiss social insurance law.
+Five duties are non-negotiable.

 |---|---|---|